 Look around.
 See what’s going on in your school community.
 See what’s going around in your town.
 Start with the free stuff and then go to the paid stuff later —definitely depend on Google because there’s a lot of stuff on the internet.

-TUN: Are there price differences between the tests?
-Is one of the tests more expensive than the other?
+Are there price differences between the SAT or the ACT?
+Is one more expensive than the other?

 Both tests also do have a rescheduling fee.
 So, if you register for one date and then have to change it to another, you do have to pay an additional fee for that.